GunnHJ/MiML/README.md

 Multiple Imputation (Blimp): Blimp syntax file

-imps_stacked.dat: stacked set of raw data set and imputed data sets

-PSRs_with_Labels: data set that contains the PSR values from the imputation process
+PSRs_with_Labels: data set created by Blimp that contains the PSR values from the imputation process

-LASSOs.R: syntax file to fit the LASSOs for all 4 approaches and calculate descriptive statistics
+LASSOs.R: syntax file to fit the LASSOs for all 4 approaches and calculate descriptive statistics (need Blimp to create imps_stacked.dat)